-To use Kernel Development Framework, go to CODE-BUILDER > OpenCL Kernel Development.
+To use Kernel Development Framework, go to Tools > Intel Code Builder for OpenCL API> OpenCL Kernel Development.

 You can create a new session or load an existing one, build it, assigned inputs to the kernel, test its correctness and analyze kernel performance based on group size, build options, and target device.

 Use the following link to parts of the Intel® Code Builder for OpenCL™ API Developer Guide for more information about each of the Kernel Development Framework.

 Debug and Analyze OpenCL™ Applications

 You can debug OpenCL™ applications using the OpenCL C Kernel debugger and API debugging capabilities of the Intel® Code Builder for OpenCL™ API plug-in for Microsoft Visual Studio* IDE.

 To start debugging API calls of an OpenCL application, you need to configure the API debugger: